openedx/edx-documentation/en_us/shared/building_and_running_chapters/developing_course/course_sections.rst

 students until after the release date.
 Regardless of the publishing status of content within the section, the entire section will not visible to students.

-The following example shows how a section that is scheduled for release is displayed in the outline, summarized with a green bar:
+The following example shows how a section that is scheduled for release displays in the outline, summarized with a green bar.

 .. image:: ../../../shared/building_and_running_chapters/Images/section-future.png
  :alt: An section scheduled to release in the future